-The times and steps are just guidelines based on how I prepared this meal.
-Your times may vary, no worries, it will all work out perfectly.
+The times and steps are just guidelines based on how I prepared this meal, your times may vary depending on how you like your steak cooked.

 - 1 Tablespoon unsalted butter

-- 3 Tablespoons heavy cream or coconut milk (can)
+- 3 Tablespoons heavy cream or coconut milk from a can

 - 1 Tablespoon finely chopped fresh Italian parsley